Brazil banner -- link to main page

 This is a swinging collection which starts a little late in the game (1943) -- after Silva's fall from grace, and a change to a new label.
 The set continues on until the late 1960s, when production styles had changed greatly, and with them, much of the public taste.
 Even though these were not his glory years, this is still a great collection which dips only lightly into pop vocals corn.
 Mostly it's great stuff -- if you're only familiar with Silva's early work, this 2-CD set is also worth checking out.
 You might be surprised by how charming and effective his later recordings are.

-Orlando Silva "Orlando Silva" (Revivendo)
+Orlando Silva "Orlando Silva" (Revivendo Records)

-Magestically schmaltzy, tango-tinged romantic ballads, with just a touch of samba to balance things out.
+Magesticly schmaltzy, tango-tinged romantic ballads, with just a touch of samba to balance things out.
 Silva was one of Brazil's true greats, on a par with Cuban and South American bolero singers such as Carlos Gardel and Antonio Machin.
-This CD collects some of his best work from his peak years -- it only scratches the surface, but that's why we can be thankful that Revivendo has a bazillion other Silva albums to check out as well.
+This CD collects some of his best work from his peak years -- it only scratches the surface, but that's why we can be thankful that Revivendo has a bazillion other Silva collections to check out as well.
 Recommended!

-Orlando Silva "Carinhoso" (BMG)
+Orlando Silva "Carinhoso" (RCA Victor, 19--?)
+(LP)

-Orlando Silva "O Eterno Seresteiro" (RCA-Victor, 1969)
+Orlando Silva "O Eterno Seresteiro" (RCA-Victor, 1969) (LP)

 (Produced by Rildo Hora)